WGLab/NanoRepeat/README.md

 ## Contact Us

 If you need any help from us, you are welcome to raise an issue at the issue page.
-You can also contact the Dr. Li Fang (fangli9@sysu.edu.cn) or Dr. Kai Wang (wangk@chop.edu).
+You can also contact Dr. Li Fang (fangli9@sysu.edu.cn) or Dr. Kai Wang (wangk@chop.edu).